PaulleDemon/font-tester-chrome/readme.md

 ## Font tester - Fonts made easy (chrome extension)

+Finding it difficult to choose the right font?
-Test different free font types for your website.
+Now test 1000+ free google font types on your website.